Impact Acquire SDK C++

 The following sample will show the given synchronization modes and how they can be realized:

-BVS 3D-RV0 devices offer various functionalities which can be used to generate 3D information.
+BVS 3D-RV0 and BVS 3D-RV1 devices offer various functionalities which can be used to generate 3D information.

-The following sample might help to get an understanding of the possibilities offered by the device:
+The following examples might help to get an understanding of the possibilities offered by these devices:

 General SDK Functionalities